rapidftr/RapidFTR-chef-repo/README.md

 	to re-run your local cookbooks on the running VM.
 (Note that won't start from a clean state, but since starting from a clean state takes a long time it might be worthwhile for faster feedback.)

-The (very slim) spec suite that lives in the test directory is ultimately intended to be runnable against a fresh production deployment and provide a "smoke test."
-For now it only works locally against the Vagrant VM.

 ## Testing on EC2 ##

 For a more realistic test, you can use Amazon EC2.
 Set up the following environment variables: